Gregwar/Plankton/README.md

 in this repository, you can quickly read all its source code.

+For more information, have a look at [the blog post about Plankton](http://gregwar.com/posts/plankton-a-php-pedagocical-42-lines-framework)

 ## Documentation

 * RTFC = Read The Fucking Code